 Can you help?
 Katherine

-Is the water especially hard where Katherine and nameless live?
+Is the water especially hard where Katherine and Nameless live?
 Is Katherine using a rinse aid along with her detergent?
 Did what’s-his-name unwittingly double up on the detergent?
-Was the the water coming into the dishwasher hot enough from the first moment?
+Was the water coming into the dishwasher hot enough from the first moment?

 But then I stopped short, knowing the first thing I’d try if this were a problem in my kitchen.

-Dear Katherine: I can’t be sure but it’s possible the surfaces of the dishes and glassware have become permanently etched.
+Dear Katherine: I can’t be sure but it’s possible the surfaces of the dishes and glassware have become permanently etched as a result of using far too much dishwasher detergent without enough acid from food particles that dishwashers count on to properly activate the detergent.
 Just one theory, hope it’s not true.

 Here’s what I would do: Fill your sink with HOT water.
 Add about 1/2 cup of borax (20 Mule Team is one brand, most supermarkets).
 Put the dishes in to soak.
 That should loosen the grit if indeed it is “grit” that is clinging to the surface.
 I’d be OK with using a scrubber (ScotchBrite BLUE option) to speed things along.